HROlive/Facebook-Pytorch-Scholarship-Challenge/README.md

 - [Flower Classifier Notebook](flower_classifier.ipynb)
 - [Notebook where I tested the effects of different image transformations](test_transforms.ipynb)

+To train the model you can use different environments, including:

+- Google Colaboratory / Online notebook(the one I used, to take advantage of the GPU provided)
+- Local machine

 1. Data loading and data preprocessing

     - Load image data